 While stress is a necessary and normal part of life, ongoing stress can become overwhelming.
 For example, the research review showed that ongoing stress over education had a negative impact in several areas, including school performance, sleep quality, and mental health and substance use outcomes.

 How Do You Know If Your Teen Is Struggling With Depression?

-Depression in teens can look a bit different than it does in adults — and symptoms can include mood swings, irritability, angry outbursts, substance use, isolation, social withdrawal, and rebelliousness.
+Depression in teens can look a bit different than it does in adults.
+Symptoms can include:

 That’s why Engelbrecht said to look out for any abnormal change, like if your teen experiences a loss of interest in an activity or starts slipping in their academics.
 She also noted that sometimes kids struggling with depression perform great in school and their extracurriculars while acting out more at home.